tomhrr/dale/doc/2-8-concepts-core.md

 call to that macro.
 The term `instantiate` is used because in nearly all cases, the concept macro being run is something that in turn expands into a series of bindings; for example, `Vector`.

+When multiple instantiations are available for a given call, this will report an error and expand to nothing.
+Disambiguation is achieved by way of the `force` form:

+        (instantiate MacroName (force ConceptName Type) ...)